ai4bc/ai4bc22/index.markdown

 The goal of this workshop is to bring together scholars from the causal inference, artificial intelligence, and behavior science (eg. psychology, behavioral economics) communities, gathering insights from each of these fields to facilitate collaboration and adaptation of theoretical and domain-specific knowledge amongst them.
 We invite thought-provoking submissions on a range of topics across multiple disciplines, including, but not limited to the following areas:

 - Intervention design
-- Adaptive treatment assignment
+- Adaptive/optimal treatment assignment
 - Heterogeneity estimation
-- Optimal assignment rules
 - Targeted nudges
-- Observational-experimental data
+- Bias/equity in algorithmic decision-making
 - Mental health/wellness
 - Habit formation
 - Social media interventions